Golden bamboo lemur

 The golden bamboo lemur (Hapalemur aureus), bokombolomena or varibolomena in Malagasy, is a medium-sized bamboo lemur endemic to south-eastern Madagascar.

+It is able to ingest twelve times as much cyanide as would be considered lethal for other species of its size.

 Description

 The golden bamboo lemur is crepuscular i.e. is a most active at dawn and dusk.
 It is about the size of a domestic cat and is 28–45 cm long plus a tail of 24–40 cm, and on average weighs 1.6 kg.

 Distribution

 The species is endemic to the rain forests of south–eastern Madagascar at elevations of 600–1400 m.
 It is known from the vicinity of Ranomafana National Park (first discovery in 1986 by Patricia Wright), Andringitra National Park (discovered in 1993), possibly in a forest corridor that connects Ranomafana with Andringitra National Park.

 Ecology

 As its name indicates, this lemur feeds almost exclusively on grasses, especially the giant bamboo or volohosy (Cathariostachys madagascariensis) feeding on new shoots, leaf bases and the creepers.
 The growing shoots of this bamboo contain 0.015% (1 part in 6667) of cyanide.
 Each adult lemur eats about 500 g of bamboo per day, which contain about twelve times the lethal dose of cyanide for most other animals of this size.

 They live in small groups of two to six individuals and have a home range of up to 80 ha. but usually move less than 400 m in a day.
 Females have a gestation period of approximately 138 days and give birth to one infant (occasionally two) at the beginning of the rainy season, in November or December.
 The young are highly dependent on their mothers and are kept hidden in dense vegetation for the first two weeks.